 Understanding Online Payment Gateways

 An online payment gateway works like a cashier between a merchant and the customer.
 It is connected to the bank account of the merchant.

 Here’re some of the functions that an online payment solution performs:

-- Offers the customer various options to pay such as net banking, credit card, debit card, Cash-On-Delivery and Unified Payment Interface among others.
+- Offers the customer various payment options, such as net banking, credit card, debit card, Cash-On-Delivery, and Unified Payment Interface, among others.